 Feel the beat in the whole body.
 Play both hands as one.

-Try to look at piano playing this way.
+Piano works the same way.
 The whole body plays the whole piece of music.
 Both hands move to the same beat.
-As in walking, you will make a mistake if you try to keep everything independent.
-Instead, aim for unification.
+As in walking, it's a mistake to try to keep everything independent.
+Instead, aim for unity.

 Another example: Imagine yourself walking and texting on your phone at the same time.
 Notice how the movements of your feet will influence the movements that you use for texting.
 Also notice how texting while walking will feel subtly different than texting while sitting.
 Let those differences happen, and don't try to fight them.